Resident Assistant Position Requirements

 - Are members of the Residence Life Staff who serve as representatives of the university in a residence hall community for which they are responsible.

-- Serve as liaisons between the students and the university administrators due to their close contact with students.
+- Serve as a line of communication between the students and the university administrators.

-- Assist in the opening and closing of residence halls at vacation periods and at the beginning and end of each semester.
+- Assist in the opening and closing of residence halls at break periods and at the beginning and end of each semester.

 - Greets and assists in the orientation of new residents.